ZeyuL01/BIT/README.md

 If you meet a compilation problem,

-for mac users please refer:
+for mac users please refer to: https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/
-https://thecoatlessprofessor.com/programming/cpp/r-compiler-tools-for-rcpp-on-macos/

-for windows users please refer: https://cran.r-project.org/bin/windows/base/howto-R-devel.html
+for windows users please refer to: https://cran.r-project.org/bin/windows/base/howto-R-devel.html